m1ndflay3r/zsh_libmisc/man/libmisc/zelfexec.md

   Primary differences to abbat's "elfexec" implementation:
+    -it's in a zsh library!
     -stdin of the child process can be handled separately from stdin of zelfexec (via env var zSTDIN) -arg0 can be spoofed (via env var zELFSPOOF)
-    -arg1 is always treated as a child-process argument and never as a file to be executed
+    -arg1 is always treated as a child-process argument and never as a file to be executed -fallback mode (omnibin)

 examples: